mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-object.md

-Every software component in the Trusted Digital Web technology architecture (including every smart contract) is implemented using a single programming language and a single common set of tools and technologies: the C# programming language, Microsoft Visual Studio, and the cross-platform implementations of the .NET Core Framework and the Microsoft Common Languiage Runtime (CLR) runtime environment.
+Every software component in the Trusted Digital Web technology architecture (including every smart contract) is implemented using a single programming language and a single common set of tools and technologies: the C# programming language, Microsoft Visual Studio, and the cross-platform implementations of the .NET Core Framework and the Microsoft Common Language Runtime (CLR) runtime environment.

-Verifiable Data Registry (VDR) support is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same progamming language, tools and technologies used to implement the Trusted Digital Web.
+Verifiable Data Registry (VDR) support is provided by the Stratis Platform[35] - a general-purpose, smart contact-enabled blockchain platform implemented using the same programming language, tools and technologies used to implement the Trusted Digital Web.

 The publication of this DID Method specification realizes, in large part, a 4-year quest to create a platform to Tokenize Every Little Thing (ELT)[4].

 ## 1. Trusted Digital Web "DID Object" Identifier Method Name

-The namestring that shall identify the "DID Object" Identifier Method is: `object`.
+The name string that shall identify the "DID Object" Identifier Method is: `object`.

 A DID Identifier that uses this method **MUST** begin with the following prefix: `did:object`.
 Per the DID Decentralized Identifier specification[2], the value of this string **MUST** be in lowercase.

 ## 2. Trusted Digital Web "DID Object" Identifier Format

 "DID Object" Identifiers on the Trusted Digital Web **MUST** use the following format:
 ```
 did-object-did = "did:object:" id-string